ga-wdi-lessons/mongoose-intro/readme.md

 >CRUD is something that is necessary in most every application out there.
 We have to create, read, update, and delete information all the time.

-> MongoDB stores JSON or Binary JSON (BSON), so it translates very well to a JS application when using Express!
+> MongoDB stores Binary JSON (BJSON), so it translates very well to a JS application when using Express!

 When would we use MongoDB (non-relational) versus PostgreSQL (relational)?